helloitsme1412/flyway/README.md

 ### FLYWAY

-Flyway is a project for [brief description goes here].
+Flyway is a project for Flight Booking System

 #### Prerequisites